 CORPORATE AUTHORS AND ORGANISATIONS

 When a corporation or an organisation is named as the author of a work in a parenthetical reference, shorten the name to the shortest possible noun phrase that can be used to identify the entity in the Works Cited list.
 For example, the All-Party Parliamentary Group for Education can be abbreviated to the All-Party Parliamentary Group.
 Citations for government bodies should also include the name of the state or country in the parenthetical reference.
 In narrative references, the organisation should be named in full.

 Example: The UK government’s All-Party Parliamentary Group for Education noted in 2011 that “libraries in both schools and communities have a positive effect on reading” (5).

 Structure: Corporation or Organisation Name (Page(s))

-Example: A governmental report published in 2011 found that “libraries in both schools and communities have a positive effect on reading” (Great Britain, All-Party Parliamentary Group for Education 5).
+Example: A governmental report published in 2011 found that “libraries in both schools and communities have a positive effect on reading” (Great Britain, All-Party Parliamentary Group 5).